fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 Only the core parts, 1 through 5, are required to be completed before this part.
 As you will need basic knowledge of Node, Express and React.

+# Warning

+Since we are stepping right outside of our comfort zone as JavaScript developers this part may require you to do a detour and familiarize yourself with shell / command line / command prompt / terminal before gettings started.

+If you've only ever used a graphical user interface and never touched e.g. linux or terminal on mac or get stuck in the first exercises I recommend doing the Part 1 of "Computing tools for CS studies" first: <https://tkt-lapio.github.io/en/>.
+Skip the section for "SSH connection" and Exercise 11.
+Otherwise it includes everything you're going to need to get started here!

 ### Submitting exercises and earning credits ###

 Exercises are submitted via the [submissions system](https://studies.cs.helsinki.fi/stats/) just like in the previous parts.
 Note that, exercises in this part are submitted <i>to a different course instance</i>.